• Skip to primary navigation

 I like my dressing to be firm, but moist and have a nice flavor profile.
 This perfectly describes grandma’s dressing or stuffing recipe.

-Grandma’s Farmhouse Dressing Recipe
+Grandma’s Old Fashioned Dressing Recipe

 This recipe stands out above other dressing recipes in flavor and consistency because of an extra step that my grandma added.
 A secret to the success in this recipe is putting the celery and onion in a food processor to ensure finely chopped ingredients.

 My late grandma was a really good cook, probably because she had so much practice making big meals for groups of workers on our family’s farm.
 In the summer when it was time to bale hay and straw I know they would round up as many able high school boys as they could find.
-Part of the reward for hard work was a great homemade meal.
+Part of the reward for hard work was a great homemade meal

 This dressing recipe was one of her specialties, so it’s guaranteed to be great!

-Handwritten dressing recipe from my grandma
+Handwritten dressing recipe from my grandma.

 Here’s a pic of the recipe in my mom’s handwriting.
 I’ve added some details so that this recipe is easier to prepare.
 My mom continues to make this dressing recipe, so I decided to learn the tradition.